GihanPasidu/Nextra-TV/README.md

 **Q: Can I download channels?**
 A: The application is designed for streaming only.
 Recording streams may violate terms of service.

-**Q: Why only Dialog TV channels?**
-A: The app is configured to filter and display only the official 125 Dialog TV channels based on their official channel lineup at https://www.dialog.lk/dialog-television/channels.
-This provides a curated, legal viewing experience with all Dialog TV offerings.

 **Q: Which channels are included?**
 A: All 125 official Dialog TV channels including: